-Veterans, members of the military, first responders, and firefighters are often faced with several traumatic events during their service.
+Veterans, active members of the military, first responders, and firefighters are often faced with several traumatic events during their service.
 The experiences they live each day slowly cause a feeling of dread that can lead to PTSD and cause a dependency on alcohol and substance abuse as they seek comfort from nightmares, flashbacks, and more.

 What is PTSD?